New Jersey Personal Injury Lawyer

 Crashes involving cars, trucks, buses, and motorcycles constitute a leading cause of preventable injuries in New Jersey and across the nation.
 Official data from the New Jersey Department of Transportation reflects that more than a quarter of a million traffic accidents on Garden State roads happen every year.
 Drivers and passengers sometimes have the good fortune to walk away from these collisions.

 Many, however, are not so lucky.
 Many die in these crashes.
 Others sustain life-changing injuries, like brain trauma and spinal cord damage.
-At Jacoby & Meyers, LLP, we fight for maximum compensation for New Jersey residents injured in a motor vehicle accident caused by someone else’s careless, reckless, or intentionally harmful conduct—whether it’s an individual driver, a nightclub that overserved a drunk driver who caused your accident, or a trucking company that placed unrealistic and unsafe expectations on its drivers.
+The New Jersey car accident attorneys at Jacoby & Meyers, LLP, we fight for maximum compensation for New Jersey residents injured in a car accident accident caused by someone else’s careless, reckless, or intentionally harmful conduct—whether it’s an individual driver, a nightclub that overserved a drunk driver who caused your accident, or a trucking company that placed unrealistic and unsafe expectations on its drivers.

 Falling constitutes another common cause of serious injury to New Jersey residents, particularly older adults.
 Clients come to us after having lost their balance and taken a tumble because of a preventable, unsafe condition on someone else’s property.
 Even seemingly minor falls can leave victims with severe orthopedic injuries, traumatic brain injuries, and nerve damage.
 In New Jersey, property owners have legal duties to keep their premises safe for visitors.
 Jacoby & Meyers, LLP fights to hold those owners accountable when a condition on their properties causes someone to fall and suffer a serious injury.